17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 4. Marvel at Waterfalls

-Mount Rainier’s waterfalls are most powerful in late spring and early summer, fueled by snowmelt from the mountain.
+They’re the most powerful in late spring and early summer, fueled by snowmelt pouring off the mountain’s glaciers.

 Longmire & Paradise

-This well-traveled part of the park features four renowned waterfalls, with the first two being quick stops off Paradise Road:
+This popular part of the park features four beloved waterfalls, with the first two being quick stops off Paradise Road:

 - Christine Falls: A short walk from the parking area leads to views framed by a historic stone bridge.